-Lark Weller is a Community Planner for the Mississippi National River and Recreation Area, a unit of the National Park Service (NPS).
-There, she works to engage communities around environmental issues and special places.
-She is also helping NPS improve its institutional equity, inclusion, and employee engagement.
+Lark Weller is the Employee Engagement Coordinator for the National Park Service's Office of Relevancy, Diversity, and Inclusion (RDI).
+There, she works to help NPS improve its institutional equity, inclusion, and employee engagement.
+She was an employee of the Mississippi National River and Recreation Area (a unit of the NPS) for 13 years.
 Lark has a B.S. degree in agriculture, sociology, and anthropology, and a master's degree in urban and regional planning, both from the University of Minnesota.